munn-hussain/hello-world/README.md

 # hello-world
-this i smy first edit on Git!
+this is my first edit on Git!